Thanksgiving Potluck

 We weren't too sure what type of environment we were moving to in Cameroon when we left the US.
 There have been some health challenges - asthma control for JR in the dry season; vivid dreams for Lindsay while taking mefloquine for malaria prophylaxis, and adjusting to raising an infant in Africa - but God has graciously brought us through them all.
 Lindsay has been able to transition from mefloquine to doxycycline, and her sleep is greatly improved.
 JR, although struggling at times with his asthma (and therefore with the diabetes if requiring steroids), has been generally very healthy and able to avoid any serious problems with his diabetes.
 Cathen gave us a scare when she suddenly was refusing to bear weight on her right leg, but she has since returned to health and there is no further indication that anything was wrong.

 Admittedly, both JR and Cathen are a little ill while we are writing this post, but God has been and will continue to be faithful.
 So we are anxious for their fevers to go, and for their health to be restored.
-We are thankful that we have a loving Father who has it all worked out.
+We are thankful that we have a loving Father who has it all worked out.4) God's mercies in the hospital

 The hospital continues to amaze.
 We have had many sorrows on the wards, but there have also been many positive stories for which we give thanks.
 We had a twin male admitted with respiratory failure.
 He is the first child whom we have successfully resuscitated and brought back to life.
 He is also the first child to successfully use the heated high-flow oxygen delivery system that Keith brought back from Australia for use on the pediatrics ward.
 The infant was apneic and bradycardic when he arrived, and he is now home with his mother.
 The wonderful success is tempered by the death of his twin sister during the same admission, but his life is a tribute to God's grace.
 A teenage male presented to the hospital with massive right leg swelling, and was found to have a DVT secondary to Burkitts Lymphoma and associated venous stasis.
 His cancer was rapidly progressive, but he is now status post his chemotherapy and is walking around the hospital with no residual leg swelling.
 We had a 37-wk female born with severe intrauterine growth restriction (birth weight of 1.2 kg), who thrived in the nursery, and is now home with her loving mother after a successful transition to the incubator, and then an open crib.
 Although snake bites are not incredibly common here, we did have a young lady admitted with a possible green mamba snake bite.
 We are incredibly thankful to say that the bite did not envenomate her and she lived with minimal morbidity from the wound.
 These are just a few examples.